eduardostuart/paperboy/README.md

 ## Why?

-Free, no trackers, easy to setup, and does the job.
+Free, no trackers, easy to set up, and does the job.

 ## Usage